 Port's cruising season is in the summer (late-April through early-October).
 As call port, it is included in most Baltic Sea (Scandinavia and Russia) itineraries.
 Stockholm is served by regularly scheduled ferries to Turku and Helsinki in Finland (commonly called "Finlandsfarjan"), also to Tallinn (Estonia), Riga (Latvia ) and to St Petersburg (Russia).
 Stockholm islands are served by ferry ships run by Waxholms Ångfartygs AB (aka Waxholmsbolaget) - shipping company owned by Stockholm County Council.
 Waxholms Ångfartygs owns all 25 vessels and is mostly tax-funded.
 Its services cover the entire maritime region from Arholma island (northeast) to Oja Island (south).
 Ferry services are year-round and used by approx 11 million passengers annually.

-- In 2017, Port Stockholm had scheduled a total of 263 cruise ship calls and a record number of visiting cruise tourists - 600,000, or an increase of 22% over 2016.
+- In 2017, Port Stockholm handled a total of 263 cruise ship calls and a record number of visiting cruise tourists - 600,000, or an increase of 22% over 2016.
 The season started on April 30.
 During the 2017 season, in Stockholm were homeported 73 cruise vessels (for roundtrip departures / turnaround operations).
 On these liners, passengers often spend an extra day / night in the city which further benefits its tourist industry.
 Cruise passenger spending in Stockholm is estimated at around EUR 62 million.
 Maiden port calls were done by Norwegian Getaway (port's largest ship so far), MSC Fantasia and Saga Sapphire.